-Two environmental complaints were received in the reporting period.
+One environmental compliant was received in the reporting period.
 All environmental complaints were attended to and investigation was conducted by the ET in accordance with the Manual and the Complaint Management Plan.
-The summary of the complaints and analysis is presented in Table 3.1.
+The summary of the complaints and analysis is presented Table 3.1.